alexgenaud/AccessToInsight/html/README.md

 These guidelines also apply when converting the files into entirely different formats.
 For example, if you convert a file to Microsoft Word, PDF, or some other format, please include the three elements described above.

-A few PDF files have been encrypted and password-protected by their publisher, to restrict reformatting.
+A few PDF files have been locked and password-protected by their publisher, to restrict reformatting.
 Please do _not_ attempt to circumvent these security measures.
 If you are interested in altering or converting password-protected files, please ask the author or publisher for permission.

 > -- jtb, 20131203